PatriquePorto/restaurant-pizza-app/README.md

 - Developed first with the mobile first methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
 - Back-end with PostgreSQL, Prisma and Docker.
-- Login auth with Google and Facebook api
+- Login auth with Google.
+- API stripe connection to process payments
+- API image upload Cloudinary connection

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).